Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 Home Water Pressure

-To fix it, call a plumber to adjust or replace your water pressure regulator.
+To fix it, call a professional plumber to adjust or replace your water pressure regulator.
 Water pressure regulators are used to control and lower the water pressure coming into your home.

 Related Questions